konnov/protocols-made-fun/_posts/2025-06-07-lean-epfd-completeness.md

     alt="Proof schema" %}

 If you want to understand the proofs, you should inspect [PropositionalProofs.lean][] with the Lean extension for VSCode.
-I am going to highlight only my observations about how I wrote these proofs.
+I will only give you human-readable summaries as well as my observations about how I wrote these proofs.

 ### 3.1.
 Shorthand temporal definitions